linkedin/dex-test-parser/README.md

     compile 'com.linkedin.dextestparser:parser:1.0.0'
 ```

+or you can manually download the jar from [Bintray](https://bintray.com/linkedin/maven/parser).

 ## Getting Started

 dex-test-parser provides a single public method that you can call from Java to get all test method names.